barzilab1/depression_longitudinal/README.md

-1. check each domain contribution. the domains were selected according to Tyler's factor analysis: https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4345134/ as the data includes both accuracy and speed, the domains were choosen according to the Confirmatory bifactor model of the CNB Efficiency scores. in total 6 domains:
+1. check each domain contribution. the domains were selected according to Tyler's factor analysis: https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4345134/ as the data includes both accuracy and speed, the domains were choosen according to the Confirmatory bifactor model of the CNB Efficiency scores. (table 3) in total 6 domains:
     1. memory [40]
     2. social cognition [63]